 Employees and directors will be held accountable for adherence to this Code.
 Employees who violate the Code will be subject to disciplinary action, including potential termination of employment, depending upon the particular circumstances involved.
 Information regarding possible infringement of the Code by directors will be referred to the Chair of the Corporate Governance Committee for handling as appropriate to the circumstances.

-In addition to the Business Conduct Guidelines, other Company policies and procedures apply to employees of the Company.
-Employees are directed to consult the Business Conduct Guidelines for reference to these policies.
+In addition to the Code of Business Conduct, other Company policies and procedures apply to employees of the Company.
+Employees are directed to consult the Code of Business Conduct for reference to these policies.
 This Code of Ethics is not intended to supersede or amend such policies and procedures.